-When necessary, leave with pay will be granted in cases of death of the following: spouse, parent, parents-in-law, step-parent, children, step-children, grandchildren, brothers and sisters, sons-in-law, daughters-in-law, brothers and sisters-in-law, aunts, uncles, nieces, nephews, grandparents, grandparents-in-law or person regarded as a member of the employee's immediate family.
+When necessary, leave with pay will be granted in cases of death of the following: spouse, parent, parent-in-law, step-parent, children, step-children, grandchildren, brothers, and sisters, son-in-law, daughter-in-law, brother and sister-in-law, aunts, uncles, nieces, nephews, grandparents, grandparents-in-law, or person regarded as a member of the employee's immediate family.
 Such leave shall be subject to approval by the EMPLOYER, taking cultural circumstances into account, and is not to exceed forty-eight (48) hours in any payroll year.
-(See also Attachment C.)
+(See also Attachment C).